EFFECTIVE DATE: December 27, 2019.

 7.1 The Site may provide links to other independently owned, controlled, and/or managed websites whose content we believe will be of possible interest and value to our Visitors.
 In many cases, these links represent cooperative projects or mutual links established with the organizations connected with these websites.
 We don't control the content of the third party websites accessed by You via these links on our Sites.
 These third party websites may send You their own cookies, collect data, or solicit personal information.
 Once You leave our Site (You can generally tell on which Site You are by checking the URL in the location bar on Your browser), the provision and use of any information You provide is governed by the privacy statement of the operator of the website You are visiting.
 That privacy statement may differ from ours.
 If You can't find the privacy statement of any of these websites via a link from that website's home page, You should contact that third party website operator directly for more information.

 7.2 To the extent that the Site includes third-party advertisements, the privacy statement of the advertiser providing the advertisement will govern the use of Your personal information collected during Your access to the advertisement.
-While we identify sponsor and advertiser areas of our Site, we do not control these cookies or the content of these third parties.
+While we identify sponsor and advertiser areas of our Site, we do not control these cookies or the content of these third parties, although You can exercise choices regarding such third party cookies as described in Section 2.2 above.
 Raytheon does not control linking practices of advertisers or sponsors and does not monitor or claim responsibility for any content or privacy practices of such websites.
 Once You have left our Site, You must read the privacy statement of the advertiser or sponsor to see how Your personal information will be handled.

 7.3 Raytheon may use the Site as an entry into other networked web pages and websites operated by Raytheon (together, the "Transaction Sites").
 Please note that an individual Transaction Site may adopt privacy terms particular to the purpose of such Transaction Site or the transaction(s) taking place on such Transaction Site.
 As Transaction Sites are generally affiliated with commercial transactions that You or Your business may have with Raytheon or Raytheon affiliates, particularly those which are password-protected or subject to subscriptions, the privacy terms governing such Transaction Sites may be supplemented or superseded by specific privacy statements and/or agreements.